 If you decide to tell the police what has happened to you, they will give you information on your rights and resources.
 After you tell the police what has happened, they have to look into what happened to you.
 This means that they will talk to other people who may have seen what happened, they will talk to the person who you said hurt you, and they may talk to other people, including the people at the hospital.
 You have the right to speak with the person in charge of looking into what happened to you.
 You also have the right to talk to the prosecutor.
-These people should give you information about what is happening with your case.
-The law (ORC 2930.04) says that if the person who has hurt you is arrested, released or escaped, then the police have to tell you about it.
+If the person who has hurt you is arrested, released or escaped, then the police have to tell you about it.

 While the police are looking into what has happened to you, they may need to collect information.
 This information can include things that you own that you want back, like your clothing that the nurses look at.
 Once these things are not needed for your case, you should get them back.

-No one should threaten you or make you feel unsafe.
-If you are threatened or feel unsafe, you should tell the police right away.
+No one should threaten you, intimidate you, harass you or make you feel unsafe.
+If you are threatened or feel unsafe, you should tell the police or the prosecutor right away.
 You can get a protection order.
 A protection order is when a judge tells someone to stay away from you and not talk to you.
 The prosecutor can also ask the judge to revoke the accused person’s bond or ask for a separate waiting area for you during court hearings.

 Your boss is not allowed to punish you if you need time off of work to go to a hearing or trial.
 Your boss does not have to pay you for your time off.
-Your boss may have to pay you for your time off if someone at work has hurt you or if what happened to you happened while you were at work.
-In this case, your boss cannot refuse to pay you on time or pay you less money when you have to miss work for the hearings.
+But your boss may have to pay you for your time off if someone at work has hurt you or if what happened to you happened while you were at work.
 You also cannot get in trouble at work if you want to go to a hearing.
-If your boss does any of these things to you, they may be punished.
-(ORC 2151.211; 2939.121; 2945.451; 2930.18)